PISL/euromnis2025/readme.txt

 	this is a script with the group roles that the database objects need roles.sql

-If you see a directory called omniscient-logs, ignore it.

 Here are your setup instructions:
 1.	connect to your Postgres instance and run the roles.sql script
 2.	create a database called conf_obf